Aynom/Ekman-spiral/README.md

 The phenomenon related to change in flow direction of an ocean current along a water depth due to the earth's rotation is referred to as the Ekman spiral.
 The Ekman spiral phenomenon can be mathematically expressed using a second-order differential equation of complex values.
 This mathematical expression attempts to find how the flow direction and magnitude, W(z), change between the water depth z=-H and the surface z=0.
-As boundary conditions it is assumed that no motion exists at z=-H and that the velocity at water surface is known as W = v + ui, where u and v are two prescribed real constants.
+As boundary condition it is assumed that no motion exists at z=-H and that the velocity at water surface is known as W = v + ui, where u and v are two prescribed real constants.